veit/jupyter-tutorial/docs/dashboards/panel/pyodide.rst

 Example
 -------

-In the following example we will convert the :doc:`overview` notebook into a standalone HTML page with
+In the following example we will convert the :doc:`deploy` notebook into a standalone HTML page with

 .. code-block:: console

-    $ panel convert overview.ipynb --out pyodide
+    $ uv run panel convert .ipynb --out pyodide
     Column
         [0] Column
             [0] FloatSlider(end=3.0, name='frequency', start=-1.0, value=1.0)